 Pick out attire (if asked).

-If the grooms asks for opinions on what they or the rest of their party should wear, weigh in thoughtfully, respectfully, and with their best interests in mind.
+If asked to weigh in on what the groom's people should wear, do so thoughtfully, respectfully, and with their best interests in mind.
 And if they ask you to help shop for a look, do so.

 Pick up attire (without being asked).